Fluidsim is a framework for studying fluid dynamics with numerical simulations using Python. It is part of the wider project FluidDyn.

 Fluidsim is an object-oriented library to develop solvers (mainly using pseudo-spectral methods) by writing mainly Python code.
 The result is very efficient even compared to a pure Fortran or C++ code since the time-consuming tasks are performed by optimized compiled functions.

 Fluidsim is a HPC code written mostly in Python.
-It uses the library fluidfft to use very efficient FFT libraries.
+It uses the library Fluidfft to use very efficient FFT libraries.
 Fluidfft is written in C++, Cython and Python.
-Fluidfft and fluidsim take advantage of Pythran, a new static Python compiler which produces very efficient binaries by compiling Python via C++11.
+Fluidfft and fluidsim take advantage of Pythran, a static Python compiler which produces very efficient binaries by compiling Python via C++11.
+Pythran is actually used in Fluidsim through Transonic, which is a new and cool project for HPC with Python.

 An advantage of a CFD code written mostly in Python is that to run simulations and analyze the results, the users communicate (possibly interactively) together and with the machine with Python, which is nowadays among the best languages to do these tasks.
 Moreover, it is much simpler and faster than with pure Fortran or C++ codes to add any complicate analysis or to write a modified solver.